drocheam/optrace/README.md

 **Installing the latest official release**

-1. Make sure python and pip are installed
+1. Make sure Python and pip are installed
 2. Download the optrace-xxxx.tar.gz archive from the [latest release](https://github.com/drocheam/optrace/releases/latest)
 3. Open a terminal and run `pip install <archive>`, where `<archive>` is the path to the downloaded file